 Unique refill system

-In February 2021, we introduced the latest addition to our sustainable packaging solutions - and it's one of its kind: A particularly light-weight innovative refill system, which is available for three bestselling products: our Cleansing Gel, the Shower/Shampoo and our Hand Soap (all 250ml), all of which are formulated with natural, renewable sugar surfactants and particularly gentle on the skin.
+In February 2021, we introduced the latest addition to our sustainable packaging solutions - and it's one of its kind: A particularly light-weight innovative refill system, which is available for three bestselling products: our Purifying Cleansing Gel, the Hair & Body Wash and our Hand Soap (all 250ml), all of which are formulated with natural, renewable sugar surfactants and particularly gentle on the skin.

 To bring this unique sustainable option to the market, Susanne worked with Austrian family-owned company ALPLA, a global leader in the development and manufacture of plastic packaging solutions.
 One of the main goals of the new refill packaging is to considerably reduce the amount of packaging Our refills are made of 75% post-consumer material (rHDPE) and are up to 60% lighter than standard HDPE bottles.